Conditions Updated 6/21/17

 Riser Lake has moderate elevation, combination of single track and double track.
 Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.

-Closed.
-Snow on upper trails for fatbikes.
 Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
 Multiple loops and distances available for beginner and moderate riders.
 Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
-Thanks to IMBA and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
+Thanks to Methow Trails and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.

 Starvation Mountain Loop

-Closed.
+Closed until the snow melts.
 An excellent full-day 29 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
 The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
-Heads up!
-Some recent reports of trees down on Blue Buck.
 Lightning Creek trail also open.
 No parking pass required for parking or riding.

 Twisp River Trail